petersonR/sparseR/cran-comments.md

 ## Release summary

-This is a package update resubmission, fixes issues in tests with new version of update for ncvreg, and an old call to citEntry(), and updated date field.
+This is a package update, requested by maintainers of recipes.

 ## R CMD check results